 The pages turned over day by day, each day a decorated window opens at 17.00.

 As in previous years a small Bethlehem will come alive on the square with a crib and live animals.

 Besides the 15-m high Christmas fir, the light of the Flame of Peace brought by scouts from the Church of Nativity in Betlehem greets visitors of the festive market.

-Joulupukki, the real Santa from Finland, awaits kids from 13.00 till 14.00 in his little cottage at the stage in front of the Gerbeaud Cafe.
+Joulupukki, the real Santa from Finland, awaits kids from 15.00 till 16.00 on 6th December in his little cottage at the stage in front of the Gerbeaud Cafe.

 The Budapest Christmas Fair at Vörösmarty tér is one of our favourite event in winter.

 Even if I don’t intend to buy anything, I like to stroll among the stalls, have a glass of mulled wine and view some of the cultural programs on the outdoor stage.